JoelRoxell/r-swipeable/README.md

   }

   onChange(index) {
-    // Container state if swiper is updated internally by a drag and keep indexes in sync. this.setState({ currentIndex: index });
+    // Update container state if swipeable is updated internally by a drag. this.setState({ currentIndex: index });
   }